Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 - Unlimited simultaneous connections

-- Excellent router compatibility (DD-WRT, Tomato, pfSense guides available)
+- Excellent router compatibility (DD-WRT, Tomato, pfSense guides included)

 - Self-owned server infrastructure (2,400+ servers in 90+ locations)